openstreetmap/owg-website/policies/tiles.md

 # {{ page.title }}

-**OpenStreetMap tiles are freely available for use as long as certain requirements are met by external users and enough resources are available from OpenStreetMap's own servers.** We are in principle happy for our map tiles to be used by external users for creative and unexpected uses – in contrast to most web mapping providers, which insist that you use only their supplied API.
+**OpenStreetMap tiles are freely available for use as long as the requirements on this page are met by external users and enough resources are available from OpenStreetMap's own servers.** We are in principle happy for our map tiles to be used by external users for creative and unexpected uses – in contrast to most web mapping providers, which insist that you use only their supplied API.

 **OpenStreetMap data is [free for everyone to use](https://wiki.openstreetmap.org/wiki/OpenStreetMap_License).
 Our tile servers are not.
 OpenStreetMap's own servers are run entirely on donated resources.** They have strictly limited capacity.
 Heavy use of OSM tiles adversely affects people's ability to edit the map, and is an abuse of the individual donations and sponsorship which provide hardware and bandwidth.
 As a result, we require that users of the tiles abide by this tile usage policy.